Walmart: Product safety

 In 2012, Walmart's pork and mango supply chain was contaminated, resulting in a large number of customers suffering from severe food poisoning.
 In order to resolve the incident immediately, Walmart recalled all contaminated pork and mangoes and emptied its inventory to prevent further sales.

 In May 2019, the Center for Inquiry filed a lawsuit in the District of Columbia alleging consumer fraud and the endangering of its customers' health due to Walmart's practice of "selling homeopathic [products] alongside real medicine, in the same sections in its stores, under the same signs", according to Nicholas Little, CFI's vice president and general counsel.
 On May 20, 2020, District of Columbia Superior Court Judge Florence Pan dismissed CFI's lawsuit, claiming that CFI had no standing as a consumer protection organization and failed to identify the specific actions on the part of Walmart that led to harm to consumers.
 CFI has challenged both of those arguments and is planning an appeal.

 In November 2021, a federal jury found that Walmart, along with Walgreens and CVS, "had substantially contributed to" the opioid crisis.
 The damages between the three chains in this suit totalled $650 million.
 Damages claimed by the lawyers for Lake County and Trumbull County in Ohio were $3.3 billion.

+In August 2026, Walmart agreed to pay $50 million to settle allegations by the U.S. Department of Justice and Drug Enforcement Administration that its pharmacies had illegally filled thousands of invalid prescriptions for opioids and other controlled substances.
+The government alleged that Walmart failed to adequately respond to warning signs involving suspicious prescriptions and prescribers, including suspected "pill mill" doctors.
+Walmart did not admit liability as part of the settlement, which also requires the company to strengthen oversight of pharmacy dispensing practices and establish a hotline for reporting suspected illegal activity.
+The settlement followed earlier opioid-related litigation against Walmart, including a $3.1 billion settlement with state and local governments in 2022.

+Sponsorships

+In 2025, Walmart signed multi-year partnership that makes it an official partner of Major League Soccer and Leagues Cup.
+In 2026, Walmart Canada became an official partner of Canada Soccer and Canadian Premier League, and Jonathan David has been named as Walmart Canada ambassador.

+Arkansas Razorbacks of the University of Arkansas has multiyear partnership with Walmart.